ALERT: Adapting Language Models to Reasoning Tasks: Analysis

-\paragraph{Robustness} To analyze the robustness of each model to different templates, we measure the standard deviation of ROUGE-L scores for each model on 5 different templates.
+\paragraph{Robustness} To assess the robustness of each model to various templates, we compute the standard deviation of ROUGE-L scores for each model across five different templates.
 As we can see from Figure~\ref{fig:follow_rate} (right), OPT is robust to different templates, while OPT-FT has difficulties adapting to changing templates.
 In general, finetuning (both OPT-FT and OPT-CoT) adversely affects the robustness of the model and makes the model biased towards a specific data format, however, OPT-CoT is better than general finetuning (OPT-FT).

+\paragraph{Reasoning chain quality.} Following \cite{golovneva2022roscoe} we evaluate reasoning abilities of the models using \texttt{ROSCOE} scoring suite (Table~\ref{tab:roscoe-sum}).
+Looking at each score in detail (Appendix~\ref{sec:app_chains_eval}), we found that overall across templates OPT-FT models produce shorter, less informative chains, while OPT baseline models produce long chains with high amount of self-repetitions.
+13B OPT-CoT chains showed best quality despite some self-consistency and grammar issues.
+When comparing prompt templates, models prompted with Template 5 produce short chains, often without reasoning at all, even if they were fine-tuned on reasoning chains (OPT-CoT), suggesting overfitting to the prompt template.

-In summary, the models learn the data format representation and templates during finetuning stage.
-However, finetuned models contain bias towards the data formats and template it has seen, which will reduce the robustness of the model to generalized settings.
-CoT-finetuning is better than OPT-FT, but it is still not as good as the pre-trained model.
+In summary, models learn the data format representation and templates during finetuning stage.
+However, finetuned models contain bias towards the data formats and template it has seen, which potentially reduces the robustness of the model to more generalized settings.
+When comparing robustness, OPT-CoT is better than OPT-FT, but it is still not as robust as the pre-trained model.